What is schizophrenia?

-This illness occurring in adolescence or in early twenties.
-It has an insidious onset and may therefore have become well established before the patient received any treatment.
+This illness occurring in adolescence or in the early twenties.
+It has an insidious onset and may, therefore have become well established before the patient received any treatment.

 In many cases, they may never live full social lives.
 If rightly assessed and placed in jobs which hold interest, but do not impose strain, they may live successfully in the community for some years although the ultimate prognosis is poor.

 This illness occurs in the twenties and early thirties.
 It is characterized by either stupor or excitement.

 The onset is more rapid than in hebephrenia and the prognosis is better.

 General principals of treatment remain same.
 Great care is necessary in introducing the catatonic patient to a group because of his/her liability to impulsive behavior.

 Dangerous tools are contraindicated.
 Where stupor is marked, physical exercise may be achieved by guided movements to music and games involving catching a beanbag or passing an object round the circle of patient in which the patient automatically performs the required action.